happyadam73/tsql-chatgpt/README.md

 ## Pre-requisites

 - If you haven't done so already, you will need to sign up for the Azure OpenAI Service: https://learn.microsoft.com/en-us/azure/ai-services/openai/overview#how-do-i-get-access-to-azure-openai.
-Once signed up, create an instance of the Azure OpenAI Service - and create a deployment for one of the ChatGPT models (for example *gpt-3.5-turbo* or *gpt-35-turbo-16k* - note that availability of models is region dependent).
-- Once setup, navigate to the Azure OpenAI resource in the Azure Portal, and select "Keys and Endpoint" from the menu.
-Make a secure copy of one of the keys (don't share), and also the endpoint - you'll need these in the T-SQL script.
 - You will also need an Azure SQL Database to run the SQL script and to test the ChatGPT integration.
 If you don't already have an existing Azure SQL DB or you wish to create a sample Database for this exercise, then follow the optional step below and click on the "Deploy to Azure" button.

 ### OPTIONAL: Deploy the AdventureWorksLT Sample Database